Tuesday, October 30, 2012

 As I went through my contacts list, I quickly realized that they weren't going to do me nearly as much good as I’d hoped.
 The reason for that was that none of my business contacts were located in my area and I was newly married to someone who’d worked 20 years for with the State of New York.

 If I was single, I could have gotten a job with any of the One Stops I worked with, in Miami, Chicago, Cincinnati, or Baltimore.
-Hell, I even had a firm job offer from a former co-worker of mine, who worked for a record distributor in Sacramento.
+Hell, I even had a firm job offer from a former co-worker, who worked for a record distributor in Sacramento.
 But I couldn't pursue any of them because the wife wasn't going anywhere.
 That long tenure with the state meant a major pension and damn-near eternal job stability.
+She was not giving that up, and I couldn't blame her.

 They had just opened when I applied to manage their record department.
 (And yes, I still call it a “record” department, even though there were no LPs.
 They sold CDs, cassettes, various accessories, sheet music, and the like.)
 They hired me almost instantly and once I dug in, I could see why.
 No one there knew what the hell they were doing.
 There was no one on staff with any record business background at all.

-I had to go in there, relay the store (alphabetizing was only an afterthought there), clean out the back room and train the staff.
-I dug into my contact list and got the store on the list to receive promotional CDs and posters, and had some of my old salesman pals come by to help us out.
+I had to go in there, relay the store (alphabetizing was only an afterthought there), clean out the back room, and properly train the staff.
+I dug into my Rolodex contacts and got the store on the list to receive promotional CDs and posters, and had some of my old salesman pals come by to help us out.

-They saw the value I brought to the table, so a month or two later, when work was to begin on opening a second location, they asked me to transfer over and manage the record department over there.
+They saw the value I brought to the table, so a month or two later when work was to begin on opening a second location, they asked me to transfer over to set up and manage the record department.

 I jumped at the chance.
 They did things the hard way at the first store and it took considerable time and effort to get things fixed.
-At the new store, I’d be able to see that things got done right from the outset.
-We had a large pool of temp employees to do the opening set up, from whom I was able to pick the ones I wanted to stay on in my department.
-This way, I got to train them properly from day one, on how I wanted things done.
+At the new store, I’d see that things got done right from the outset.
+We had a large pool of temp employees to do the opening setup, from whom I would pick the ones I wanted to stay on in my department.
+That way, I got to train them properly, from day one, on how I wanted things done.
 Life is so much easier when you don’t have to make people unlearn bad habits from an earlier time.

 The opening went well.
-I had a steady stream of promo stuff coming in, so that we needn't open as much live product to play, and I also had lines out to invite bands to come and play.
+I had a steady stream of promo stuff coming in, so that we didn't need to open as much sellable product to play, and I also had lines out to invite bands to come and play.
 I had good people working for me and aside from a little sniping from the book department nerds about our music; things went along just fine.
 Their goal for my department was to make up 40% of the store’s overall sales.
 I was making 45% (and yes, I always knew my numbers).

-After opening in the fall, we conducted our first physical inventory in May.
+After opening in the fall, we tore through the Christmas season and then conducted our first physical inventory in May.
 That’s when you have a service come in overnight and do a count of everything in the store.
 These can be fairly chaotic, especially if you’re not well organized.
-I was there long into the night, answering questions and making sure everything got tallied.
+I was there long into the night, answering questions and making sure everything got properly tallied.

-It was one year, almost to the day, from when I’d gotten the ax from my previous job.
+It was almost one year, to the day, from when I’d gotten the ax from my previous job.
 This time around, I wasn't shocked as much as I was pissed off.
-When the DM stuck out his hand and offered me “good luck,” I told him to “get bent,” turned on my heel and worked out.
+When the DM stuck out his hand and offered me “good luck,” I told him to “get bent,” turned on my heel, and walked out.
 As I left with the manager, she said, “I guess this means those bands won’t be playing here.”

 Yeah, that was a pretty good bet.
 I felt bad for her… I could see by the look on her face, throughout the ordeal, that this wasn't her idea.
 We always got on well.
 But I think she liked my scene with the DM, because word of it leaked out.
 (I’m pretty sure the DM didn't say anything.)
-I was at a hockey game once, and ran into a couple of people that worked for me there, and the first thing they said was, “Did you really tell the DM to get bent?
+I was at a hockey game a year or so later and ran into a couple of people who worked for me there, and the first thing they said was, “Did you really tell the DM to get bent?

 Coming next: Starting over again